-This paper summarises Phase 2b of the proposed new high speed rail line between London and the North of England (HS2).
+This paper provides general information on the proposed high-speed rail line between London and the North of England (HS2).
 It gives a brief overview of the scheme, its costs, compensation arrangements and development of the Phase 2b scheme to the North of England.
 It also discusses Northern Powerhouse Rail, which is planned to integrate with HS2 in the North, and the development of high speed rail to and within Scotland.Jump to full report >>

-HS2 is a proposed infrastructure project to build a high speed rail line from London to Manchester and Leeds, via Birmingham, to begin operation in 2026 and be completed in 2033.
+HS2 is a proposed infrastructure project to build a high-speed rail line from London to Manchester and Leeds, via Birmingham, to begin operation in 2026 and be completed in 2033.
 It was supported by the Labour Government after 2009 and has had the support of the Conservatives in government since May 2010.

-HS2 will be delivered in three phases:
+HS2 is planned to be delivered in three phases:

 Despite enjoying widespread support across all parties in Parliament the scheme remains controversial outside, with disagreements regarding the economic and environmental cases for the scheme.
 Many of those who will be directly affected by the construction of the route are concerned for the future.
 The scheme has passionate supporters and opponents who, for the past seven or eight years, have argued across a variety of fora, including Parliament, as to whether the scheme would deliver enough in the way of benefits to justify the price tag.
 These debates continue.

-Further briefings are available on the Railways Topical Page
+Further briefings are available on the Railways Topical Page of the Parliament website.

 Commons Briefing papers CBP-8071